costezki/awesome-nlprojects/README.md

 .
 Time-based patterns
 .
 Simple techniques such as thresholds yield substantial false positives and false negatives . [link]	(https://github.com/carver/pyHTM)
+- KnowRob
+.
+KnowRob is a knowledge processing system that combines knowledge representation and reasoning methods with techniques for acquiring knowledge and for grounding the knowledge in a physical system and can serve as a common semantic framework for integrating information from different sources.
+KnowRob combines static encyclopedic knowledge, common-sense knowledge, task descriptions, environment models, object information and information about observed actions that has been acquired from various sources (manually axiomatized, derived from observations, or imported from the web).
+It supports different deterministic and probabilistic reasoning mechanisms, clustering, classification and segmentation methods, and includes query interfaces as well as visualization tools. [link](https://github.com/knowrob/knowrob)
 - GHMM
 .
 The General Hidden Markov Model library (GHMM) is a freely available C library implementing efficient data structures and algorithms for basic and extended HMMs with discrete and continous emissions.
 It comes with Python wrappers which provide a much nicer interface and added functionality.	[link](http://ghmm.org/)
 . pyHSMM	"This is a Python library for approximate unsupervised inference in Bayesian Hidden Markov Models (HMMs) and explicit-duration Hidden semi-Markov Models (HSMMs), focusing on the Bayesian Nonparametric extensions, the HDP-HMM and HDP-HSMM, mostly with weak-limit approximations.
 There are also some extensions: